Thisun1997/Machine-Learning-Project/README.md

 # Machine-Learning-Project
 This repository contains the codes submitted to the <b>Pump it Up: Data Mining the Water Table</b> competition.
-<br>Top 6 submissions are available here.
-A brief discription of the approach followed in the best submission () is explained below.
+<br>Top 6 submissions are available in the repository.
+A brief discription of the approach followed in the best submission ([XGBoost_sub10](XGBoost_sub10.ipynb)) is explained below.

 ## Preprocessing
 1. Removed the duplicates in training data.